atej/create-react-app-plus/README.md

     - `.eslintrc.js` (or `.eslintrc.json`) - eslint config file
     - `.prettierrc.js` (or `.prettierrc.json`) - prettier config file
     -  `.vscode/settings.json` - editor settings for the current workspace
+    - The following will be seen if the option to setup a mock API express server was selected
-    - `mock-api/app.js` - The entry point for your mock API server (if option to mock an API was selected while executing script)
+      - `mock-api/app.js` - The entry point for your mock API server
+    - The following will be seen if the option to setup tailwind css was selected
+      - `tailwind.config.js` - An empty tailwind config
+      - `postcss.config.js` - PostCSS config
+      - `src/tailwind.css` - The entry point for PostCSS
+      - `src/custom-base-styles.css`, `src/custom-components.css`, `src/custom-utilities.css` - files for your custom css
 6. Start the react app server
     ```bash
     npm run start
-    ```
-    or, start the react app and mock API server together
-    ``` bash
-    npm run dev
     ```

 # Packages